-Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) 4 Administration fee (%) 4 Series A 1 October 14, 2020 500 1.75 0.15 Series F 2 October 14, 2020 500 0.75 0.15 Series I ^{2,3,4} October 14, 2020 500 - 0.15 Series Private Wealth 5 October 14, 2020 - 0.15
+Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) Administration fee (%)4

+Series A October 14, 2020 500 1.80 0.15

+Series F October 14, 2020 500 0.80 0.15

+Series I October 14, 2020 500 0.15

+Series Private Wealth 5 October 14, 2020 0.15
-1 Series A is the only series subject to sales charges.
-Securities may be subject to a negotiated fee of up to 5% at time of initial purchase.

-2 A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
+- 1 Series A is the only series subject to sales charges.
+Securities may be subject to a negotiated fee of up to 5% at time of initial purchase. - A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
 The fee may be collected by Counsel from the investor's account through redemption of securities and remitted to the dealer at the investor's request.
-Alternatively, the dealer may collect it directly from the investor.

-3 The management fee for this series is 0.75% and is payable directly to Counsel generally through the monthly redemption of securities.

-4 Counsel may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
-Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus.
-Effective June 15, 2022, the management fee rates were reduced by 0.05% to above stated rates.

-5 There are no management fees for Series Private Wealth.
+Alternatively, the dealer may collect it directly from the investor. - 3 The management fee for this series is 0.80% and is payable directly to Counsel generally through the monthly redemption of securities. - Counsel may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
+Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus. - There are no management fees for Series Private Wealth.
 An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees.